NeoGeographyToolkit/StereoPipeline/docs/examples.rst

       run/run
     point2dem run/run-PC.tif

-For this example one can use the USGS CSM sensor as well, as shown in :numref:`minirf`.
+For this example one can use the USGS CSM sensor as well, as shown in :numref:`csm_minirf`.

 .. _aster: